A better GummySearch alternative, with a real free tier

 How is SubredditAnalyzer different from GummySearch?+−

-Can I import my GummySearch list?+−
+Can I import my GummySearch subreddit list?+−

 Do you support exports?+−